Willow Cuttings

 Recommendations:

 • S. purpurea varieties are the best choice to produce rods for weaving when coppiced in most locations.
-Our favorites are Dicky Meadows, Green Dicks, Dark Dicks, Brittany Greens, Bleu, Goldstones, Hutchinson’s Red, Jagiellonka, Irette, Packing Twine.
+Our favorites are Dicky Meadows, Green Dicks, Dark Dicks, Bleu, Goldstones, Hutchinson’s Red, Jagiellonka, Irette, Packing Twine.

 • S. triandra varieties are good basketry willows but do not grow well in most places.
 Suitable for locations with cooler, milder weather like maritime influenced climates.
 Favorites include Whissender and Noir de Villaines.